 With the Brazilian Paralympics just around the corner are more disabled people engaging with sport and exercise?

 Who could forget David Weir propelling his way to Gold in 2012, Johnny Peacock lapping his way to take first place and Hannah Cockroft’s years of effort and training, coming good?
 Immediately following the 2012 Paralympics, there was a buzz, an energy and a sense of anything is possible both amongst people with disabilities as well as the able bodied community.
-The world was our oyster and if our mind could conceive it, our body could achieve it.

 One of the purported legacies of the Paralympics games was to encourage more people to take up sport, lead healthier lives and enjoy participating in a form of exercise.
 All of which are very commendable aims.
 Breakthroughs and greater awareness have definitely been visible in the last three years across the spectrum of disability topics, but there still seems to be a gap that needs to be bridged when it comes to sport and exercise.